Kellswork/agirl.codes/posts/how-to-Build-Forms-with-multiple-input-fields-using-React-Hooks.md

 ---
-title: 'how to handle multiple form inputs using react hooks'
+title: 'how to build forms with multiple input fields using react hooks'
 date: 22-11-2020
 fullDate: Sunday, 22 November 2020
 tags: React